axchen7/COMS-4118-setup/README.md

 # Columbia COMS 4118 Setup Script

-This repository contains a `setup.sh` script that brings a fresh Debian 11 installation up to speed for COMS 4118: Operating Systems.
+This repository contains a `setup.sh` script that brings a fresh Debian 11 installation (in VMware Fusion) up to speed for COMS 4118: Operating Systems.
+Make sure shared folders are enabled for the VM.

 Run `su -` to become root, then run `./setup.sh`.